comp-phys-marc/compiling-shor/readme.md

 implementing phase estimation for more than three qubits.

 In order to approach these tasks, I did some preliminary research.
-This led me to find the paper [GJ13] which gives some examples of modular expo- nentiation circuits for use in Shor’s algorithm.
+This led me to find the paper [GJ13] which gives some examples of modular exponentiation circuits for use in Shor’s algorithm.
 This paper builds these circuit straightforwardly from truth tables, for small numbers of qubits.
 For example, for the case where N = 21, we have an input register of three qubits and l = 4, the truth table is: